alucardness/php-all/README.md

 * `foreach` loop - loops through a block of code for each element in an array
 * `while` loop - loops through a block of code while a specified condition is true
 * `do...while` loop - loops through a block of code once, and then repeats the loop while a specified condition is true
+* `break` - used to break out of a loop
+* `continue` - used to skip the current iteration of a loop and continue with the next iteration

+## Match

+**match** is a simpler regular expression syntax than **preg_match**, and is generally faster in PHP.
+It returns an array of matches or false if no matches are found.